-Part of the Archive IV collection, Bullerswood fabric is inspired by a carpet hand-woven at Merton Abbey and exhibited by Morris & Co. at the 1893 Arts and Crafts Society exhibition.
-This original design probably came from the enormous Persian original hung by Morris in his dining room at Kelmscott House and is likened to a traditional Persian ‘vase carpet’.
+This linen-blend upholstery fabric was inspired by a carpet hand-woven at Merton Abbey and exhibited by Morris & Co. at the 1893 Arts and Crafts Society exhibition.
+The original design probably came from the enormous Persian original hung by Morris in his dining room at Kelmscott House and is now produced in versatile, restful colourways and a wallpaper of the same name.

-Please note this fabric is 140cm wide with the border (as shown in the image), and 90cm wide without the border.
+Please note this fabric is 139cm wide with the border (as shown in the image) and 103cm wide without the border.

 |Composition||85% Viscose 15% Linen|